tetsuyakanda/didiffff/README.md

   * [SELogger repository](https://github.com/takashi-ishio/selogger/releases/tag/v0.2.3)
 * NOD4J post processor `nod4j-0.2.3-t.jar`
   * [NOD4J repository](https://github.com/k-shimari/nod4j)
-  * (2011/11/26) Note that NOD4J version 0.2.3 has some problem on handling method parameters so use bundled version in this repository (`nod4j-0.2.3-t.jar`) instead.
+  * (2011/11/26) Note that NOD4J version 0.2.3 has some problem on handling method parameters so use a bundled version in this repository (`nod4j-0.2.3-t.jar`) instead.

 ## How to launch the viewer

 (To understand how to get execution trace from your Java application, see also [SELogger repository](https://github.com/takashi-ishio/selogger/) and [NOD4J repository](https://github.com/k-shimari/nod4j).)

-Tutorial with demo project is available on [sample directory](./sample/)

 ### Prepare